alex-gutev/live_cells/README.md

 is resumed, due to the user navigating back to it, it should restore its state to the point where it was when terminated.

-In order for the state of cells to be restored `RestorableCellWidget` has to be used instead of `CellWidget`. `RestorableCellWidget` provides the same interface as `CellWidget` however it also restores the state of the cells using `cell(..)` within the `build` method.
+`RestorableCellWidget` is like `CellWidget` but also automatically restores the state of cells, created within its `build` method using `cell`, when the application is resued.
 Therefore all you need to do, for the most part, to make your widgets restorable is to replace `CellWidget` with `RestorableCellWidget`.